 Registration is now closed for the Ohio Preservation Council (OPC) Special Collections Conservation Care online class.
 This professional development opportunity will take place virtually through pre-recorded talks that attendees will move through, self-directed, between the dates of June 1st and June 24th.

 Completion of all class modules is a pre-requisite for institutions interested in applying for an LSTA Conservation/Preservation grant.

 The class will kick off on June 1st with a live discussion from OPC staff members as well as State Library LSTA staff on how to write a successful LSTA conservation proposal.
 Attendance is strongly encouraged, though the live kick-off will be recorded for those that cannot attend.
 By completing the class modules, attendees will gain an understanding of the criteria for selecting materials for conservation/preservation, basic evaluation considerations, how to find and work with a conservator, contracts and insurance, and treatment documentation.
 Participants are encouraged to reach out to OPC staff with questions, inquiries about the grant, and for informal discussions about selecting objects for treatment.

 Institutions that complete the required class modules may apply for the LSTA award amount of $4,999.

-Up to 20 institutions may register for the virtual class modules.
-Please register only one name per institution.
-State Library staff will contact each registered institutions to verify names of potential individual class attendees.
+20 institutions registered for the virtual class modules.
+State Library staff will contact each registered institution to verify names of potential individual class attendees.

 The State Library of Ohio, in partnership with the Ohio Preservation Council (OPC), is pleased to announce the availability of LSTA funds for libraries to conserve a single item or preserve a small, discrete group of items within their collections.
 The item(s) selected for conservation/preservation should be unique, valuable (culturally or monetarily), and as a cultural artifact speak to the mission and values of the applying institution.
 All analog formats, including book and paper, object, and artwork are appropriate.